aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 Unlike a function scope, a class scope doesn't get fast or deref variables---only its function-type subscopes do, such as its method definitions.
-Nested classes are forbidden in this compiler, to avoid some of Python's dark corners.
-So are `del` statements and explicit `nonlocal` and `global` declarations.
+Tailbiter forbids nested classes, to avoid some of Python's dark corners.
+Likewise for `del` statements and explicit `nonlocal` and `global` declarations.

 Analyzing the scopes in a module takes two passes: